Institute for Basic Science: History

 In 2011, the Korean government announced an investment of more than 2 trillion KRW (roughly US$2 billion) to build a heavy ion accelerator facility, named RAON, in northern Daejeon by 2021 before getting pushed back to 2025.
 The facility is expected to be the world's first device using both the isotope separator on-line (ISOL) and in-flight (IF) methods.

-From December 2018, the IBS Center for Climate Physics, headed by Axel Timmermann, began to utilize a 1.43-petaflop Cray XC50 supercomputer, named Aleph, for climate physics research.
+In 2018, it was noted that the largest share of Clarivate Highly Cited Researchers in Korea are affiliated with IBS.
+In that same year, the IBS Center for Climate Physics, headed by Axel Timmermann, began to use a 1.43-petaflop Cray XC50 supercomputer, named Aleph, for climate physics research.
+In late 2023, a new supercomputer, Olaf, was ranked 10th on the Green500.